awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

 ## Microsoft SQL Server Multi\-AZ deployment limitations, notes, and recommendations<a name="USER_SQLServerMultiAZ.Recommendations"></a>

-The following are some limitations when working with Multi\-AZ deployments for Microsoft SQL Server DB instances:
+The following are some limitations when working with Multi\-AZ deployments on RDS for Microsoft SQL Server DB instances:
 + Cross\-Region Multi\-AZ isn't supported\.
 + You can't configure the secondary DB instance to accept database read activity\.
 + Multi\-AZ with Always On Availability Groups \(AGs\) supports in\-memory optimization\.